Current Alcoholism Statistics & Facts

 Binge Drinking and Heavy Alcohol Use

 Binge drinking is a prevalent issue in the United States.
-The CDC reports that about one in six U.S. adults participate in this behavior approximately four times a month, consuming an average of eight drinks per binge session CDC.
+The CDC reports that about one in six U.S. adults participate in this behavior approximately four times a month, consuming an average of eight drinks per binge session.
 In 2020, 24.6% of adults aged 18 or older disclosed binge drinking NIAAA.

 Furthermore, heavy alcohol use is a concern.
 In 2020, 6.2% of adults aged 18 or older admitted to engaging in heavy alcohol use NIAAA.